acquia/blt/readme/creating-new-project.md

         source ~/.bash_profile

 If you get syntax errors from vendor packages, check that the version of PHP on your host matches the version of PHP in your VM, or else make sure to always run composer commands from within the VM.

+Finally, if you continue to have trouble, review the remaining [BLT documentation](http://blt.readthedocs.io/en/latest/), search for [relevant issues](https://github.com/acquia/blt/issues), or [create a new issue](https://github.com/acquia/blt/issues/new).